rudelm/rudelm.github.io/content/post/2020/09/23/email-notification-for-fail2ban-events/index.md

 title: Email notification for fail2ban events
 url: /2020/09/23/email-notification-for-fail2ban-events/
 ---
+# Introduction
-So I've configured <a href="https://centurio.net/2020/09/22/protect-ssh-services-with-fail2ban/" data-type="post" data-id="3355">my fail2ban installation</a> and I'm also able to <a href="https://centurio.net/2020/09/21/configure-mail-transport-agent-on-raspbian-with-external-smtp-server/" data-type="post" data-id="3352">send emails</a>.
+So I've configured [my fail2ban installation](/2020/09/22/protect-ssh-services-with-fail2ban) and I'm also able to [send emails](/2020/09/21/configure-mail-transport-agent-on-raspbian-with-external-smtp-server).
 But wouldn't it be awesome if I'll get notified via email about any fail2ban event?

+## Lets start
 We start with editing the /etc/fail2ban/jail.local file.
 Look for the destemail and action parameters and change them accordingly:

 ```